dog bleeding from butt

 Rectal bleeding can also occur due to straining to defecate, for example, in cases of constipation, or even in cases of diarrhea where the need to defecate can be frequent and urgent.
 Take your dog to see a veterinarian if they are constipated or experiencing diarrhea that is causing rectal bleeds.

 Finally, rectal bleeding may occur due to rectal polyps or tumors arising from the lining or wall of the rectum.
-Common signs of polyps or tumors include tenesmus (that is, straining to defecate with very little or even no feces being passed); the presence of blood in your dog’s stool; and diarrhea.
-Polyps and tumors in the rectum can usually be felt by a veterinarian during a digital rectal exam.
+Common signs of polyps or tumors include tenesmus (that is, straining to defecate with very little or even no feces being passed), the presence of blood in your dog’s stool, and diarrhea.
+A veterinarian can usually feel polyps and tumors in the rectum during a digital rectal exam.

 Treatment for polyps and masses inside the rectum involves endoscopic or surgical removal of the growth(s) under general anesthetic.
 Your veterinarian will likely also want to send a biopsy sample away for examination at the lab to confirm whether a growth is benign or cancerous.